flanagan-lab/syngnathus-selection-comp/docs/selection_analysis_fuscus.md

     ##  63.93716  54.37926

-For the Northern pipefish, there are significant differences between males and females in terms of standard length, snout-vent length, and torso depth.
+For the Northern pipefish, there are significant differences between males and females in terms of standard length, snout-vent length but not in torso depth.

 ``` r
 #Checking the power - length